Where to Try Vegan German Food in Berlin

 Puffer Imbiss

 At Puffer Imbiss you’ll find yummy Kartoffelpuffer and Eierkuchen.
 While the Eierkuchen (literally egg cake) is only vegetarian, their Kartoffelpuffer is vegan if you order it plain or with Apfelmus (apple sauce) .
-Kartoffelpuffer are a truly scrumptious German treat that are traditionally enjoyed with sugar, apple sauce, or a sort of herb yogurt sauce called Kräuterquark.
+Kartoffelpuffer are a truly scrumptious German treat that are traditionally enjoyed with sugar, apple sauce, or a sort of herb yogurt sauce called Kräuterquark (not normally vegan).

 I recommend ordering it with apple sauce, the savoriness of the fried potato pancake paired with sweet regional apple sauce is a stellar combo.
 You’ll find that the ones served here are quite filling and make for a hearty, quick, and cost-friendly meal you can enjoy when passing through Hermannplatz.